oddy-boop/Edusync-git/src/supabase/policies.md

 -- Storage policies for 'school-assets' (Logos)
 DROP POLICY IF EXISTS "Public can read school assets" ON storage.objects;
+DROP POLICY IF EXISTS "Admins can manage their school's assets" ON storage.objects;
-DROP POLICY IF EXISTS "Admins can manage school assets" ON storage.objects;
+DROP POLICY IF EXISTS "Super Admins can manage all school assets" ON storage.objects;

 CREATE POLICY "Public can read school assets" ON storage.objects FOR SELECT USING (bucket_id = 'school-assets');
 CREATE POLICY "Admins can manage their school's assets" ON storage.objects FOR ALL USING (bucket_id = 'school-assets' AND get_my_school_id() = get_school_id_from_path(name));